alanng10/class-lang/Info/Article/Word/a.md

 Word "size" has meaning that is length in dimensions.

+Word "width" has meaning that is length horizontal.

+Word "height" has meaning that is length vertical.

 Word "rect" has meaning that is rectangle.

 Word "form" has meaning that is transform.